jkauflin/jjkEnergyMonitor/README.md

 # jjkenergymonitor
 jjkEnergyMonitor is my nodejs program to update my website running emoncms.
 Emoncms collects data and visualizes metrics.
-This script responds to serial port messages from an Arduino that is monitoring the volts,amps, and watts from a solar panel array, forms it into a URL and sends it to the emoncms website.

-The Arduino code is included in the Arduino folder.
+This script monitors a KAUF Energy Monitoring Smart Plug to get volts, amps, and watts being generated from grid-tie inverters plugged into solar planels.
+The script forms the data into a URL and sends it to the emoncms website for visualization on my website